apache/freemarker/README.md

 ### Eclipse

-Last tested Eclipse Neon.1.
+Last tested Eclipse Oxygen (4.7.0)

+- First, build the project with Gradle if you haven't yet (see earlier how).
 - Start Eclipse
-- You may prefer to start a new workspace (File -> "Switch workspace"), but it's optional.
+- Start a new workspace (File -> "Switch workspace")
 - Window -> Preferences
   - General -> Workspace, set the text file encoding to "UTF-8".
 (Or, you can set the same later on project level instead.)
-  - General -> Editors, set:
+  - General -> Editors -> Text Editors, set:
     - Insert space for tabs
     - Show print margin, 120 columns
   - Java -> Code Style -> Formatter -> Import...
-    Select src\ide-settings\Eclipse\Formatter-profile-FreeMarker.xml
+    Select `src\ide-settings\Eclipse\Formatter-profile-FreeMarker.xml`
     inside the FreeMarker project directory.
+That select "FreeMarker" as the "Active profile".
-    This profile uses space-only indentation policy and 120 character line width, and formatting rules that are pretty much standard in modern Java.
+    (This profile uses space-only indentation policy and 120 character line width, and formatting rules that are pretty much standard in modern Java.)
   - Java -> Code Style -> Organize imports
-    The order is this (the Eclipse default): java, javax, org, com.
+    Order: java, javax, org, com.
     Number of imports required for .*: 99
     Number of static imports needed for .*: 1
   - Java -> Installed JRE-s: